Jimbobaus/project/README.md

 - Other (MyBib [https://www.mybib.com/j/AheadCertainChicken])

 Reason: Github is fantastic for source code management, ensuring that we commit updated code at the correct time.
-As we are taking an agile approach and want to pull work, rather than push work, Jira was chosen For document creation, the ability for simultaneous editing was essential, hence we chose google drive MyBib is for collaborative referencing
+As we are taking an agile approach and want to pull work, rather than push work, Jira was chosen.
+For document creation, the ability for simultaneous editing was essential, hence we chose google drive.
+MyBib is for collaborative referencing.

 ### Software used for data analysis
 - Python
 - Other (Google Colab [https://colab.research.google.com/drive/1IXj4h4qc0tjctBQyXK6PHkSzmOgObEb_], Power BI [app.powerbi.com])

-Reason: The industry is moving towards Python and it has all the features that we require The capstone is an opportunity to extend our Python skills Google Colab provides both GPU and the ease of sharing code efficiently with each other Power BI is useful for data visualisation
+Reason: The industry is moving towards Python and it has all the features that we require.
+The capstone is an opportunity to extend our Python skills.
+Google Colab provides both GPU and the ease of sharing code efficiently with each other.
+Power BI is useful for data visualisation.

 ### Software used to write group report in a reproducible manner
 - Google Colab [https://colab.research.google.com/drive/1IXj4h4qc0tjctBQyXK6PHkSzmOgObEb_]